 Choosing Your Alternative, Integrative Doctor: Los Angeles

-As most people, you might get comfortable with the way you understand conventional disease management/medical care, and get caught in the routine of repeating the same things you have done before.
-You are likely already familiar with the way you get examined and treated by medical doctors: the types of tests they use, like blood tests and x-rays, and the type of beliefs and philosophy the doctors have.
-So, out of habit, you might seek more of the familiar; even though you know that something is missing from your conventional medical disease-care, and that even their methods of early detection are not enough to help you.
-That's why you seek complementary care in the first place, and need a alternative doctor in Los Angeles who has the ability to see things differently than just another MD in disguise.
+As most people, you might get comfortable with the way you understand conventional disease management and conventional medical procedures, and get caught in the routine of repeating the same things you have experienced before.
+Being already familiar with the way you get examined and treated by medical doctors, and the type of beliefs and philosophy the doctors have, out of habit you might tend to seek more of the familiar; even though you know that something is missing from your conventional medical disease-care.
+You already know their methods of early detection are not enough to help you with your higher goals.
+So, you seek complementary care with an alternative doctor in Los Angeles who has the ability to see things differently than just another MD in disguise.

-Still, your initial idea may be that you can find another medical doctor who might use some natural medicines, unlike your current doctors, even though he/she is schooled under the same institutional banner, and practices largely the same as other medical doctors.
-But even if a candidate doctor claims to be different, and you want to believe him/her, at least for now, you really only feel like choosing "more of the same" because thefamiliar presents no risk to you, and what's familiar feels safe.
+You may have held back from going to a new kind of doctor because your initial idea was that you could find another medical doctor who might use some natural medicines (unlike your current doctors) even though he/she is schooled under the same institutional banner, and practices largely the same as other medical doctors.
+But you really only felt like choosing "more of the same" because thefamiliar presents no risk to you, and what's familiar feels safe.

-Different Dr., same types of tests.
-Didn't you already have those kinds of tests?
+Different Dr., same types of tests... but you already had those kinds of tests.

 What's the difference?
 If the candidate doctor says he/she is "holistic" but his/her philosophy and beliefs are the same as all other medical doctors—that your body is incapable of regulating on its own, and needs drugs to help—then you will only be getting more of the same treatment.